How it all began…

 The second club Field Day was held and we placed 2nd in the two transmitter class.
 Quite an accomplishment.

-The Club’s radio equipment used for monitoring 3760 mHz was replaced by Ed’s VE3GX highly modified #19 Radio Set.
-This was necessary due to the departure of Mike Larson K5IJV / VE3, who returned to the United States of America.
+The Club’s radio equipment used for monitoring 3760 kHz. was replaced by a highly modified #19 Radio Set owned by Ed, VE3GX.
+This was necessary due to the departure of Mike Larson K5IJV/VE3, who returned to the United States of America.

 The first annual Childrens’ Christmas Party was held complete with Santa Claus (Gerry King), presents, cartoons, games and food.
 This event became one of the most popular of our annual activities.